NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ---

+### Unicode is not just ASCII++

-You probably may know ASCI, characters represented by numbers from 0 to 127; you may also know Unicode, same thing as ASCII but expanded, right?
+You probably know ASCI, characters represented by numbers from 0 to 127; you may also know Unicode, same thing as ASCII but expanded, right?
 There is a slight difference.
 ASCII and Unicode are both *coded character sets*, they map abstract symbols to numeric values called *code points*.
 The way they differ is on how they store these code points in memory, this is what we call *encoding*.
-ASCII is both a coded character set and a encoding format.
+ASCII is both a coded character set and an encoding format.
+Unicode is NOT and encoding format.

 ---

-### Easy ways to encode
+### Simple Ways to Encode

 ASCII is straightforward.
 These are not big numbers, we can assign a byte for each code point, so the character with the code point `84`, would be stored in a byte like `0101 0100`.
 The next plausible step for Unicode would be to do the same, we map the code point directly to bytes.